sc-zhang/ALLHiC_adjuster/README.md

 **Step 4.** Adjust

-After step 3, you will get a pdf showed blocks with red line, and with the first and last contig id at both ends of line.
+After step 3, you will get a pdf showed blocks with red line, and with the first and last contig id at both ends of line and a file named *ctg_blocks.txt* with all contigs in different blocks.

 Then, use scripts below to adjust tour files.